mjsmyth/abiquo-wiki-examples/README.md

 * These scripts were run using Python 2.7.9 against Confluence 4.3.2
 * These scripts require Confluence API access to be enabled
 * You should create a separate Confluence user for running these scripts
 * You should create a separate Confluence wiki space with a suitable parent page (with no spaces in the name) to hold the example pages.
-Each example is created in a separate file and page (TODO: use a template file).
+* Each example is created in a separate file and page using a mustache template, so you can customise this template file
 * When you have checked your results, you can copy the pages to your documentation wiki or do whatever else you like with them.
 For example, we have "manually" included the pages in our API reference documentation
 * If you want to add a new query manually, add a file in the format `query_name.txt`, with the filename in the abiheader div.
 For example, `GET_api_version.txt`